-- The master device asserts a start condition on SDA. - 2.
+- 1. The master device asserts a start condition on SDA. - 2.
 The master sends the 7-bit slave address followed by the write bit (low). - 3.
 The addressed slave device asserts ACK on SDA. - 4.
 The master sends a command code. - 5.
 The slave asserts ACK on SDA. - 6.
 The master sends a data byte. - 7.
 The slave asserts ACK on SDA. - 8.
-The master sends a data byte (or asserts a stop condition at this point). - 9.
-The slave asserts ACK on SDA. - 10.
-The master asserts a stop condition on SDA to end the transaction.
+The master sends a data byte or asserts a stop condition. - 9.
+The slave asserts ACK on SDA. - The master asserts a stop condition on SDA to end the transaction.

-In the ADM1069, the write byte/word protocol is used for three purposes:
+In the ADM1063, the write byte/word protocol is used for three purposes:

 • To write a single byte of data to RAM.
-In this case, the command byte is the RAM address from 0x00 to 0xDF and the only data byte is the actual data, as shown in Figure 40.
+In this case, the command byte is the RAM addresses from 0x00 to 0xDF and the only data byte is the actual data, as shown in Figure 44.

-Figure 40.
+Figure 44.
 Single Byte Write to RAM

 • To set up a 2-byte EEPROM address for a subsequent read, write, block read, block write, or page erase.
-In this case, the command byte is the high byte of the EEPROM address from 0xF8 to 0xFB.
-The only data byte is the low byte of the EEPROM address, as shown in Figure 41.
+In this case, the command byte is the high byte of the EEPROM addresses from 0xF8 to 0xFB.
+The only data byte is the low byte of the EEPROM address, as shown in Figure 45.

-Figure 41.
+Figure 45.
 Setting an EEPROM Address

-Note, for page erasure, that because a page consists of 32 bytes, only the three MSBs of the address low byte are important.
+Note that for page erasure, because a page consists of 32 bytes, only the 3 MSBs of the address low byte are important.
 The lower five bits of the EEPROM address low byte specify the addresses within a page and are ignored during an erase operation.

 • To write a single byte of data to EEPROM.
-In this case, the command byte is the high byte of the EEPROM address from 0xF8 to 0xFB.
-The first data byte is the low byte of the EEPROM address, and the second data byte is the actual data, as shown in Figure 42.
+In this case, the command byte is the high byte of the EEPROM addresses from 0xF8 to 0xFB.
+The first data byte is the low byte of the EEPROM address, and the second data byte is the actual data, as shown in Figure 46.

-Figure 42.
+Figure 46.
 Single Byte Write to EEPROM